johnypark/ConvNets-keras/ConvNets_keras/UpdateLogs.md

 2/25/2023

-Testing wider layer ResNet.
+Testing wider layer ResNet with lower resolution.

+ResNet-50-Wide with 2x larger layer takes 14.5 miutes to train one epoch.

 Increasing to 60 epochs basically have same validation Top-1 Acc.
 (63%)

-Training ResNet-50 in 20 epochs yielded 63% on validation Top-1 Acc, with mLR = 0.1 and WD = 1e-4
+Training ResNet-50 in 224x224 resol 20 epochs yielded 63% on validation Top-1 Acc, with mLR = 0.1 and WD = 1e-4.

+It takes 16 minutes to train one epoch.

 2/21/2023

-Training on ResNet-50 in 20 epochs with CLR followed by Leslie Smith yielded 49.85 on validation F1.
+Training on ResNet-50 160x160 resol in 20 epochs with CLR followed by Leslie Smith yielded 49.85 on validation F1.
 Training F1:55.90.
 Note that it is not Top-1 acc, so it underestimates the acc.

+It took 5-6 minutes to train one epoch.

 Found that activation layer should be placed after the skip connection in the Residual Blocks.
 Fixed the issue.